ubports/click/doc/hooks.rst

 TODO: D-Bus services are an awkward case because they contain a full path in the Exec line; this will probably require some kind of declarative substitution capability too

-TODO: use UUIDs instead of Click package names so that we never have to worry about conflicts, renaming, etc.?